pdumrauf/scrap/README.md

 ![VideoGif](public/project.gif)

 - Scrap is not a normal stationery store.
-This one's dadicated to 'Scrapbooks'.
+This one's dedicated to 'Scrapbooks'.
 Scrapbooking is a crafting and documenting activity which involves taking books with blank pages and adding photos, memorabilia, journaling, and embellishments.

 - Photos and information were taken from the following links: https://www.shein.co.uk/ - https://www.scrapbook.com/